open-metadata/docs/README.md

 Note that from the `main` branch we have some dummy content in a couple of directories:
 1. `content/`: with the meny and placeholder directory
-1. `public/ingestion/connectors/`, with a dummy YAML file needed to build the code.

 Note that `content`, `public/images` and `public/ingestion` are directories that will be continiously overwritten in the `publish` branch, so do not commit any changes there.